SoumyaAgrawal-git/Goodreads-Book-Recommendation/README.md

 ## Goodreads-Book-Recommendation

-After an indepth exploratory analysis, we built the following models in Python:

-1. KNN Based Recommendations with Euclidean distance and cosine metrics
-2. User based Collaborative Filtering to recommend books based on past user history
-3. Item based Collaborative Filtering using Cosine Similarity, Correlation and Matrix Decomposition
+After an indepth exploratory analysis, we developed a book recommendation engine in Python with 10k scraped record from Goodreads and compared performance of a Naïve Model using KNN (Cosine and Euclidean Similarity), a User-based Collaborative Filtering model, and a Content-Based collaborative Filtering model using Correlation (RMSE 0.99), and Matrix Decomposition (RMSE 1.34)